stark1tty/Awesome-Historic_al-Maps/readme.md

 ### Europe

 #### United Kingdom
+- [Digimap](https://digimap.edina.ac.uk/) (Requires UK University Log In) - Database viewer that includes a variety of Georeferenced Ordinance Survey Maps for the UK, as well as various modern basemaps, elevation and other data.
 - [Old Hampshire Mapped](https://www.oldhampshiremapped.org.uk/) - Comprehensive catalogue of Hampshire (UK) maps and related items, illustrated from the County Museums Service Collection, 2003.

 ##### Scotland